cryoelite/Notes/CP/pages/Geometry.md

 - We deal with geometric shapes here.
-- [[Complex Numbers]]: MSVC and GCC have a library <complex> that can be used to represent complex numbers.
+- [[Complex Number]]: MSVC and GCC have a library <complex> that can be used to represent complex numbers.
   Now CNs theirselves can use either floating or integer coordinates, so we can do
   ```cpp
   #define R real()